 Events at Big Reuse

-If you are interested in volunteering for a day please check out our calendar below, or if want to schedule a group to help out in our warehouses please contact firstname.lastname@example.org. *Please note that volunteers must be 18 years or older.
+If you are interested in volunteering please check out our calendar, or if want to schedule a group to help out in our warehouses please contact firstname.lastname@example.org. *Volunteers must be 18 years or older.

 NOTE: Many of our volunteer projects are coordinated by New York Cares.
 Please RSVP via the links above, thanks!

-Monthly Sort, Measure & Move Volunteer Projects at Big Reuse Queens
+Monthly Sort, Measure & Move at Big Reuse Queens

 Join Big Reuse and New York Cares as we tackle the latest donations at Big Reuse's Astoria warehouse on the first Sunday of every month.
 Please wear workboots or closed toe shoes, and clothes that you don't mind getting a bit dirty.
 Projects range from sorting and measuring salvaged doors, to de-nailing reclaimed lumber, to sorting paint donations.
 RSVP via New York Cares.

-Bi-Weeklyn Sorty & Re-Organize Volunteer Project at Big Reuse Brooklyn
+Bi-Weekly Sorty & Re-Organize at Big Reuse Brooklyn

 Every other Thursday New York Cares volunteers visit our Gowanus warehouse and help us sort, organize, clean and move our latest donations of doors, furniture, books, plumbing fixtures, homegoods and so much more!
 Please wear workboots or closed toe shoes, and clothes that you don't mind getting a bit dirty.
 RSVP via New York Cares.

-The NYC Compost Project hosted by Big Reuse turns residential food scraps and NYC Parks leaves and wood chip into nutritious compost to rebuild our urban soils!
-We would love to have your group take a tour of our site.
-To book a compost site tour, please contact us at email@example.com.
-The NYC Compost Project hosted by Big Reuse accepts and processes food scraps as part of the NYC Department of Sanitation.
+The NYC Compost Project hosted by Big Reuse turns residential food scraps and NYC Parks leaves and wood chip into compost to rebuild our urban soils!
+We would love to give your group a tour of our site.
+To book a tour, contact us at email@example.com.
 See on.nyc.gov/lorp for more information about the food scrap drop-off program.